 When an opening in a permanent housing program (for people who are chronically homeless), rapid rehousing program, or transitional housing program comes available, the Central Louisiana Homeless Coalition uses the HMIS to determine which homeless person/family on our list is eligible and has the highest acuity score.
 A referral is then done from the Coalition to that housing provider, so that we can begin the process of getting this person into housing.
 Coordinated Assessment allows for people to be housed based on acuity (severity of needs), rather than first come/first served.

-If you know someone who is homeless and in need of assistance, please contact our Resource Coordinator, Kyle, at KyleM@cenlahomeless.org.
+If you know someone who is homeless and in need of assistance, please contact our Resource Coordinator, Kyle, at KyleM@cenlahomeless.org or they can come to the CLHC Resource Center located at 1515 Jackson Street anytime Monday to Friday 8:00 AM to 4:00 PM.